-The register is comprised of brownfield sites which have been assessed as available, suitable and achievable through the Central Lincolnshire Strategic Housing and Economic Land Availability Assessment (SHELAA).
+The register is comprised of brownfield sites which have been assessed as available, suitable and achievable through the Central Lincolnshire Housing and Economic Land Availability Assessment (HELAA).
 This can consist of:

 - Sites that have been granted planning permission and are either under construction or not started

-- Sites submitted as part of the SHELAA call for sites
+- Sites submitted as part of the HELAA call for sites

-- Sites within West Lindsey District Council's ownership; and
+- Sites within West Lindsey District Council's ownership

 We will publish our statutory brownfield register annually, at the end of each calendar year to coincide with updates to our SHELAA.